Tencent/Hippy/examples/hippy-vue-demo/README.md

 Start to run the native app after build and connect the debug server.

+> Take care, when you build own js project, here's defined a [alias to local hippy-vue](./scripts/hippy-webpack.android-vendor.js#L61), you should remove it first, otherwise build progress will prompt a ModuleNotFound error.

 ## Integrate the js files to native app

 ### Build the production js files